tigerfarm/arduino/Altair101/Processor/README.md

 <img width="360px"  src="ProcessorBoard.jpg"/>

+#### Status

+Programs can be run, stopped, and stepped through on the processor breadboard.

-Panel showing the placements for the WAIT LED and the STOP, RUN, and STEP toggles and.
+Panel showing the placements: WAIT LED and the STOP, RUN, and STEP toggles and.

 <img width="360px"  src="StopRunStepWait01a.jpg"/>

-### Status

 Processor optional instruction codes, opcodes, programed and tested:
 + JMP